Frequently Asked Questions

 How and where are sessions administered?

 Our program is offered virtually and is accessible regardless of your location.
 While we know you may not relish the thought of yet another video meeting, our education specialists are great at keeping their students engaged and entertained.
 Even students who hate online school say they look forward to their sessions with us.
-Each session typically lasts for 50 minutes and most occur 2 times per week.
+For children in kindergarten through first grade, each session lasts 25 minutes and typically occurs 3 times per week.
+For children in 2nd grade and above, each session typically lasts for 50 minutes and most occur 2 times per week.

 Why is it important for children to develop phonemic awareness?